Atlanta, GA to Boise, ID Movers (NEW 2026 Costs)

 • Boise is considered to be safer than Atlanta with a safety index of 65.01 vs Atlanta's 35.77.

-• Air quality in Boise is good, and in Atlanta it's moderate.
+• Air quality in Boise is Good, and in Atlanta it's Moderate.

 • Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

 • State licensing: In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.
 In cases of unresolvable disputes with local movers, they may help.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection for minimal coverage, provided by movers at no extra charge.
 With liability capped at 60 cents per pound per article, consider alternative coverage options from your selected moving company or explore third-party insurance for full value protection.

 Where to live in Boise

-Best neighborhoods for singlestoggle
+Best neighborhoods for singles

 • Central Bench